teterabOb/teterabOb/README.md

 - 👋 Hi, I’m @teterabOb
 - 👀 I’m interested in Web technologies
-- 🌱 I’m currently solidity for developing smart contracts
+- 🌱 I’m currently learning solidity for developing smart contracts
 - 💞️ I’m looking to collaborate on BlockChain projects as DeFi, Developing Tokens
 - 📫 How to reach me, right here